-, or a similar special power, recharges itself over time, whether it's magic points (or tech points, or psychic points, etc.) being restored or spell and special attack uses being restored.
+This is when Mana, or a similar special power, recharges itself over time, whether it's magic points (or tech points, or psychic points, etc.) being restored, or spell and special attack uses being restored (in the case of Vancian Magic).
 As long as the magic restoration doesn't require using an item, ability, sleeping it off, etc.

 The exact form can vary wildly.
 Sometimes the recharge can happen anywhere, sometimes it requires walking around, sometimes it requires standing still, sometimes it requires an item equipped, and sometimes the recharge only happens in certain spots.